carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

       });
   </script>
   ```
-- Replace your `<a-scene>` tag with this:
+- To make your model clickable we need to use a raycaster.
+Replace your `<a-scene>` tag with this:
 ```
 <a-scene embedded arjs vr-mode-ui="enabled: false" raycaster cursor="rayOrigin: mouse" renderer="antialias: true; alpha: true">
 ```
-- Replace with a 3D model and the added "clicker" component:
+- Replace the box with a 3D model and the added "clicker" component:
 ```
 <a-entity
           position="0 0 0"